def4ultx/ReconRobot/README.md

 Add 99-com.rules to /etc/udev/rules.d/

-# We introduce two ROS nodes that host several convenient launch files: nav_behaviors and gopigo_description.
-To launch our open loop control of an actual robot, on the host machine:
+# To launch open loop control of an actual robot
+On host machine

 roslaunch nav_behaviors nav_behaviors.launch

 On the Raspberry Pi:

+roscore (cmd_vel wont goes to raspberry pi if you launch roscore on host machine)

 roslaunch gopigo_description gopigo_interface.launch